chrisdruidman/eve-trading-assistant/README.md

 - SQLite migrations added for `suggestion_run` and `suggested_order`, with a migration runner `runSqliteMigrations`.
 [T-04] complete.
 - Agent baseline implemented using Anthropic to produce structured suggestions from aggregated market features.
 Default model: `claude-sonnet-4-20250514` (override via `ANTHROPIC_MODEL`).
 [T-05] complete.
 - Backend Suggestion API exposed with endpoints to run a suggestion pass and list suggestions.
 [T-06] complete.
+- Frontend Suggestions UI to trigger runs and browse suggestions with basic filtering.
+[T-07] complete.

 ## Scope and Principles